bmlt-enabled/bmlt-data-converter/README.md

 # BMLT Data Converter

-* Converts BMLT meeting data from a JSON endpoint to CSV or KML
+* Converts BMLT data from JSON to CSV or KML
     * Note that export of KML is only supported with GetSearchResults.
+* Use your semantic interface to build query url